 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 Investors should carefully read the Key Investor Information Document (KIID), Supplementary Information Document (SID) and Scheme Particulars before making an investment decision.
-The fund tends to invest in fewer companies and may be more volatile than a broadly diversified one.
-This fund invests mainly in shares and it is likely to experience fluctuations in price which are larger than funds that invest only in bonds and/or cash.
-The KIID, SID and Scheme Particulars are available from Jupiter on request.
+The NURS KIID, SID and Scheme Particulars are available from Jupiter on request.
 For definitions please see the glossary of this factsheet or at www.jupiteram.com.